equinor/appsec-threatmodeling-101-workshop/slides/content/tm-the-sdlc.md

 ### What could possibly go wrong?

-1. Which part/information flow of the SDLC </br>are we focusing on?
-Follow the code?
+1. Scope - which part/information flow of the SDLC are we focusing on?
+2. Follow the code?
-2. What can go wrong?
+3. What can go wrong?
-3. What are we going to do about it?
+4. What are we going to do about it?
-4. Did we do a good job?
+5. Did we do a good job?

  </div>
 <div  style="grid-area: 1 / 2; font-size:0.7em"">